California Bankruptcy Exemptions & Estimating Chapter 13 Payments

 • Retirement Accounts: Fully exempt

-2. Estimating Chapter 13 Payments in California
+2. Estimating Chapter 13 Payments in a California bankruptcy

 Chapter 13 payments are based on: